The Excel Feeding Plan

 Step 1 – Excel Herbage and Forage

-Burgess Excel premium quality hay and grass foods are high in fi bre and should form most of a rabbit’s diet.
+Burgess Excel premium quality hay and grass foods are high in fibre and should form most of a rabbit's diet.
 These foods are especially good for dental health as the chewing action required to eat them helps rabbits to wear down their teeth.
-Rabbits’ teeth are constantly growing and overgrown teeth are painful and can be the cause of potentially fatal problems.
+Rabbits' teeth are constantly growing and overgrown teeth are painful and can be the cause of potentially fatal problems.
+Providing sufficient amounts of good quality hay is vital to ensure that rabbits' emotional and behavioural needs are met.

 Step 2 – Excel Tasty Nuggets